 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using a diuretic or "water pill" (such as hydrochlorothiazide, spironolactone, triamterene, Aldactazide®, Aldactone®, Dyazide®, Hyzaar®, Maxzide®, or Moduretic®), certain blood pressure medicine (such as enalapril, lisinopril, Accupril®, Lotrel®, or Zestril®), digoxin (Lanoxin®), indomethacin (Indocin®), or a blood thinner (such as warfarin, Coumadin®).
+- Make sure your doctor knows if you also use leucovorin, digoxin (Lanoxin®), indomethacin (Indocin®), a diuretic (water pill, such as hydrochlorothiazide, spironolactone, triamterene, Aldactone®), certain blood pressure medicine (such as benazepril, enalapril, lisinopril, Lotrel®, Vasotec®, Zestoretic®, Zestril®), or a blood thinner (such as warfarin, Coumadin®, Jantoven®).

-- Make sure your doctor knows if you are also using medicines to treat depression (such as amitriptyline, nortriptyline, Norpramin®, or Vivactil®), amantadine (Symmetrel®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), methotrexate (Rheumatrex®, Trexall®), phenytoin (Dilantin®), diabetes medicine that you take by mouth (such as glipizide, glyburide, metformin, Actos®, Avandia®, Glucotrol®, Glucophage®, or Glucovance®), or medicine to prevent malaria (such as pyrimethamine, Daraprim®).
+- Make sure your doctor knows if you also use amantadine (Symmetrel®), cyclosporine (Gengraf®, Neoral®, Sandimmune®), methotrexate (Rheumatrex®, Trexall®), phenytoin (Dilantin®), medicines to treat depression (such as amitriptyline, nortriptyline, Elavil®), diabetes medicine that you take by mouth (such as glimepiride, glyburide, metformin, Actos®, Janumet®, Januvia®), or medicine to prevent malaria (such as pyrimethamine, Daraprim®).